Bluerock Residential Growth REIT (NYSEAMERICAN:BRG) Issues FY 2021 Earnings Guidance

 Bluerock Residential Growth REIT (NYSEAMERICAN:BRG) updated its FY 2021 earnings guidance on Monday.
-The company provided earnings per share guidance of 0.650-0.700 for the period.
+The company provided EPS guidance of 0.650-0.700 for the period.
 The company issued revenue guidance of -.

-A number of research firms recently commented on BRG.
-BTIG Research raised shares of Bluerock Residential Growth REIT from a sell rating to a neutral rating in a research note on Tuesday, April 27th.
-Zacks Investment Research upgraded Bluerock Residential Growth REIT from a sell rating to a hold rating in a report on Wednesday, April 14th.
-Finally, B. Riley increased their target price on Bluerock Residential Growth REIT from $10.00 to $11.00 and gave the company a neutral rating in a report on Friday, February 12th.
+A number of research firms have recently weighed in on BRG.
+BTIG Research raised Bluerock Residential Growth REIT from a sell rating to a neutral rating in a research report on Tuesday, April 27th.
+B. Riley upped their price objective on Bluerock Residential Growth REIT from $10.00 to $11.00 and gave the stock a neutral rating in a research report on Friday, February 12th.
+Finally, Zacks Investment Research upgraded shares of Bluerock Residential Growth REIT from a sell rating to a hold rating in a research note on Wednesday, April 14th.

-The company also recently announced a quarterly dividend, which was paid on Monday, April 5th.
-Stockholders of record on Thursday, March 25th were paid a $0.1625 dividend.
-The ex-dividend date of this dividend was Wednesday, March 24th.
-This represents a $0.65 dividend on an annualized basis and a dividend yield of 6.80%.
-This is a boost from Bluerock Residential Growth REIT’s previous quarterly dividend of $0.16.
-Bluerock Residential Growth REIT’s payout ratio is 79.27%.
+The business also recently disclosed a quarterly dividend, which was paid on Monday, April 5th.
+Shareholders of record on Thursday, March 25th were paid a $0.1625 dividend.
+This represents a $0.65 annualized dividend and a yield of 6.83%.
+The ex-dividend date was Wednesday, March 24th.
+This is an increase from Bluerock Residential Growth REIT’s previous quarterly dividend of $0.16.
+Bluerock Residential Growth REIT’s dividend payout ratio is currently 79.27%.

 Bluerock Residential Growth REIT Company Profile